Explicit 27: Eye of the Tiger - Survivor

 2:26

-It's a train to victory.
+It's the train to victory.

 2:29

-Speaking of train to victory, has anyone taken up boxing for the New Year's resolution?
+Speaking of train to victory,

 2:34